 However, while the Asus was a bit problematic and buggy in my testing, the MX10 proved to be a solid performer, even at its default settings.
 It offers excellent real-world experience and requires minimum effort from the user’s part.

-But for those who have a sub-gigabit internet connection and some cash to burn, this new mesh system sure will deliver.
-It’s easily the best Velop to date.
+But for those with a sub-gigabit internet connection and some cash to burn, this new mesh system sure will deliver.
+It’s easily the best among the Linksys Velop family, to date.

 Linksys MX10 Velop AX WiFi 6 Mesh System

 - Effective backhaul that delivers Wi-Fi 6 throughout in a mesh setup

 - Fast NAS speeds when hosting an external drive

 - Mobile app and login account required for initial setup

 - No multi-gig network ports, Dual-WAN or Link Aggregation